OpenWebAdvocacy/website/src/pages/walled-gardens.md

 ### 6.5.
 Applications Banned on Apple’s whim

-> "there’s no safety, security or privacy issue - Apple just doesn’t like those apps."
+> there’s no safety, security or privacy issue - Apple just doesn’t like those apps.
 > <cite>[Benedict Evans - Technology Writer](https://www.ben-evans.com/benedictevans/2020/8/18/app-stores)</cite>

-> "It should not surprise you to know that Apple’s interpretation of its text often seems capricious at best and at worst seems like it’s motivated by self-dealing."
+> It should not surprise you to know that Apple’s interpretation of its text often seems capricious at best and at worst seems like it’s motivated by self-dealing.
 > <cite>[Dieter Bohn - The Verge](https://www.theverge.com/2020/6/17/21293813/apple-app-store-policies-hey-30-percent-developers-the-trial-by-franz-kafka)</cite>

 Apple effectively [ban certain categories](https://www.theverge.com/2020/9/18/20912689/apple-cloud-gaming-streaming-xcloud-stadia-app-store-guidelines-rules) of Applications they don't like or that potentially [compete with their own offerings](https://www.theverge.com/2021/9/16/22676706/apple-watch-swipe-keyboard-flicktype-lawsuit-kosta-eleftheriou).